cilium/cilium/Documentation/operations/upgrade.rst

 * Prometheus metrics for cilium-operator and clustermesh's kvstore are now enabled by default.
   If you want to disable these prometheus metrics, set ``operator.prometheus.enabled=false`` and ``clustermesh.apiserver.metrics.etcd.enabled=false`` respectively.

+* ``egressGateway.installRoutes`` has been deprecated because the setting is no longer necessary.

 Added Metrics
 ~~~~~~~~~~~~~